pizzamoeger/connect_four/README.md

 If you ran the program without any arguments, a window will open.
 You can select the first player (manual or computer) by using the arrow key and then pressing enter.
 Now you will either be prompted for your name, which is pretty straight forward, or the file in which the artificial player is stored.
 For this you have the following options:
 * Random: enter `RANDOM/bot.txt`
-* Almost Random: enter `ALMOST_RANDOM/bot.txt`
+* With minimal logic: enter `ALMOST_RANDOM/bot.txt`
 * MCTS: enter `MCTS/(r_)<#simulations>_<#iterations>_<#games>.txt`
-  * Note that if there is an r it means that the simulate of the MCTS is completely random.
+  * Note that if there is an r it means that the simulation of the MCTS is completely random.
-* DQN: enter the relative path to your file from `data/`
+* DQN: enter the relative path to your DQN file from `data/`

 After entering the name or file, you have press enter again and can select the second player in the same way.